lndgalante/which-icon-is-that/README.md

 - [ ] Add code to install npm package, to use from Skypack/Unpkg

 * [ ] Improve URL from /:hash to /:packName/:packId

+- [ ] Same app but as a VSCode extension

 ## DONE